rivas-lab/snpnet/README.md

 |1      | 69224|1:69224:A:T |A   |T   |      96443|              17|                0|          0|           0|        123|  96460|1:69224:A:T_T |  0.0012735|         17|          7.235294|   0.0001762|     5|
 |1      | 69231|1:69231:C:T |C   |T   |      96344|               1|                0|          0|           0|        238|  96345|1:69231:C:T_T |  0.0024642|          1|        238.000000|   0.0000104|     6|

-`VariantFilter` (optional) should modify this data table and return the modified table.
+`VariantFilter` should modify this data table and return the modified table.
 We encourage the users to look at the [default Variant filter](https://github.com/rivas-lab/snpnet/blob/a7c95cceded3bfb0881f77d92fd6a24ac17f7171/R/sparse.R#L1) and a [more advanced one](https://github.com/rivas-lab/snpnet/blob/a7c95cceded3bfb0881f77d92fd6a24ac17f7171/R/sparse.R#L301) that uses external data.
 The allowed operations are:
   1. Removing rows from it (based on the column values).
-This corresponds to exluding a genetic variant from the analysis.
+This corresponds to exluding genetic variants from the analysis.
   2. Adding columns to provide additional information (for example the gene symbol.
 This modified data table will be part of the output of `snpnet2Base`.
   3. Reordering the rows.
 This is necessary for group Lasso, where the variants in the same group must be in adjacent rows in this data table (see the next bullet point).